top of page

 weeks before.
 He said to think of something I liked

-every time I swallowed — bunnies aided every spoonful.
+when I swallowed — bunnies aided every spoonful.

 Whatever love is, it lurked beneath us all —